Jim David: Other work

 In 2012, he released a novel, You'll Be Swell (Trumbull Press), about a struggling actress who falls off a cruise ship, which begins a chain reaction that makes her famous.

 He was a frequent contributor to the Huffington Post and The Advocate.

 From 2011 to 2014, David hosted the podcast Jim David's Icons, a series of conversations with people from the worlds of theater, comedy and politics.

 Albums

 Gay Jokes was recorded in March 2020 on a tourist cruise ship to Spain.
-The Interrobang called it "intimate, international, irrepressible comedy [that] stands up for comedians’ rights to say what they want."
+The Interrobang called it "intimate, international, irrepressible comedy [that] stands up for comedians' rights to say what they want."
 The Serious Comedy Site's Lanoie called it "an absolute blast".
 Bobby Patrick of BroadwayWorld called it "a crazy quilt of hilarity" that showcased David's rapport with his audience.
-Cindy Adams of New York gossip column Page Six congratulated David on the album, writing, "On a nine-day Florida to Spain ship schlep — 4,100 passengers for a last cruise last March — Jim David scratched out Gay Jokes for Straight Cruisers.
-In quick time the comedy album’s already No. 1 on iTunes.
-Beats recordings Caruso ever put out."

 David has released four other albums on Stand Up!, including expanded versions of his self-released discs, Live From Jimville and Eat Here and Get Gas.
 Lanoie called Live From Jimville "very enjoyable" and reminiscent of Rodney Dangerfield.
 Jake Austen of Roctober magazine, reviewing his first three albums, was slightly less positive, calling David "a confident, veteran comic" but stating he found his material "charmingly lame".